CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 After installation is complete, Tuner will immediately connect to your device.

 Confirm the bottom status bar is green and healthy, and server version is present.
-If this is not the case, you may need to re-start the Diagnostic Server by using the "Force Stop Server" and "Force Start Server" buttons.
+If this is not the case and you are using the standalone server (legacy), you may need to re-start the Diagnostic Server by using the "Force Stop Server" and "Force Start Server" buttons.

 .. image:: img/tuner-5.png